agrbin/snapscale-article/README.md

 By the time I started iterating on the model, I labeled ~450 images and had a good idea of all kinds of corner cases that might happen.
 I also had a dataset of images, defined metrics, debugging frontend and evaluation framework in place.

 One risk of this approach is betting everything on the fact that the last step (AI) will work.
-It could've happened that OCR at the end would be too difficult to implement, and the project would "fail slow".
+It could've happened that OCR at the end would be too difficult to implement, and the project would "fail slowly".

 ### Mobile app framework

 The application is built using [Expo](https://expo.io) framework which is a wrapper around [React Native](https://reactnative.dev/).
 It's suitable for fast prototyping which is exactly what I needed.
 Same codebase is executed on both platforms.
-If Expo would have a book it would be called "App development for dummies".
+If Expo had a book it would be called "App development for dummies".

 ### Backend

 Backend is used to store weight logs and images.
 The clients don't do any authentication, but there is a lightweight handshake step.

-On app install, user agrees to Terms of Use using captcha as a signature.
+On app install, users agree to Terms of Use using captcha as a signature.
 The successful captcha challenge gives a permanent session token to the application that is later required to communicate with the backend.
 I find this trick useful when designing an application + backend storage without requiring a login.

 Although login sounds like a good alternative, I suspect it would repel some users due to sensitivity of the images that are being sent.
 This way we keep user images stripped of any other kind of PII.

 Backend is deployed as a [NodeJS](https://nodejs.org) application on [Google App Engine](https://cloud.google.com/appengine).
-To get a free-of-charge deployment for prototypes with low amount of requests, the trick is to use `standard` environment with `F1` instance clasee.
+To get a free-of-charge deployment for prototypes with low amount of requests, the trick is to use `standard` environment with `F1` instance class.
 The `app.yaml` config looks like this:

 ```
 runtime: nodejs12